 - 1. Have been eligible for an SSI cash payment for at least 1 month - 2.
 Continue to meet Social Security's definition of disability - 3.
 Still meet all other non-disability SSI requirements - 4.
-Need Medicaid benefits to continue to work - Have gross earnings that are below your state's threshold of eligibility (see updated state thresholds amounts at: https://www.ssa.gov/disabilityresearch/wi/1619b.htm)
+Need Medicaid benefits to continue to work - Have gross earnings that are below your state's threshold of eligibility (see updated state thresholds amounts at: Continued Medicaid Eligibility (Section 1619 (B))